Ali-Said1/Info-collector/README.md

 # Info-collector
-Collects info then presents it in anice popup
+Collects info then presents it in a nice popup